legap/wsl-scripts/README.md

-# WSL installation scripts
+# WSL installation scripts for debian/ubuntu

-This repository contains some simple installation scripts that either use an available apt package or a custom installer for some development tools.
+This repository provides some simple installation scripts for common development tools.

-The tools are configured in a standardized way and should be easily updatable.
+The main purpose is an easy and repeatable installation and update process.

+To install a tool the following strategy is used:
+- use an already available and maintained apt-source
+- if no apt source available try to use the proposed installer
+- when none of the above available use a custom script (i.e. maven for the current version)